Turkish Art Exhibit Opens at NYIT Gallery 61

 The Student Solutions Center (SSC) is a one-stop resource where students can get assistance with general questions, take care of registration and financial needs, and learn more about all that NYIT has to offer.

-Office of Financial Aid helps students with their application for federal and state financial aid, and provides information about scholarships, and NYIT-sponsored grants.
-Students who receive financial aid should contact The Office of Financial Aid or Student Solutions Center (SSC) to ensure that they are meeting the necessary requirements.
+The Financial Aid Office helps students with their application for federal and state financial aid, and provides information about scholarships, and NYIT-sponsored grants.
+Students who receive financial aid should contact the Financial Aid Office or Student Solutions Center (SSC) to ensure that they are meeting the necessary requirements.